 Documentation states that prior to the GSA transfer, the site was decontaminated.
 A subsequent survey performed by ORNL in 1976 identified significant residual contamination that led to decontamination and restoration activities at the facility and surrounding properties.
 A survey performed in 1985 indicated that radioactive contamination exceeded unrestricted release criteria.
 In 1997 the responsibility for site remediation was turned over to the U.S. Army Corps of Engineers under FUSRAP.
+A FUSRAP fact sheet of December 2007 does not indicate that the clean-up is complete.

-The sources of information used in this evaluation include information on the DOE ES&H Website and internal AEC/DOE correspondence provided by the DOE ES&H Group.
-Specific documents include DOE/OR/20722-20, Radiological Survey Report for the Former Middlesex Sampling Plant, Middlesex New Jersey, March 1985.
+- DOE Office of Health, Safety and Security Website - DOE/OR/20722-20, Radiological Survey Report for the Former Middlesex Sampling Plant, Middlesex New Jersey, March 1985. - FUSRAP Fact Sheet Middlesex Sampling Plant December 2007